MikroElektronika/mikrosdk_click_v2/clicks/lbandrtk/README.md

 err_t lbandrtk_read_ubx_frame ( lbandrtk_t *ctx, lbandrtk_ubx_frame_t *frame );
 ```

-## Example Description

-> This example demonstrates the use of LBAND RTK Click by setting the Point to multipoint (PMP)
-configuration and waiting for the UBX-RXM-PMP message, then parsing it and displaying on the USB UART.

-**The demo application is composed of two sections :**

 ### Application Init

 > Initializes the driver, reads the module version, sets the Point to multipoint (PMP) configuration
 (for EU center frequency by default) and then reads that config and displays on the USB UART.

 ```c
 void application_init ( void )
 {
     log_cfg_t log_cfg;  /**< Logger config object. */